-The genus Meconopsis is divided into subgenera, sections and series (see Meconopsis Classification), each level involving smaller differences between its members than the previous one.
+The genus Meconopsis is divided into sections and series, and then species and in some cases subspecies or varieties (see Meconopsis Classification), each level involving smaller differences between its members than the previous one.
 We expect that to be reflected in the DNA, showing us how plants are related to one another.

 The Meconopsis Group has started a project in collaboration with Jason Carling, who works with Diversity Arrays Technology, a company based in Canberra, Australia.
-We send small, dried leaf samples, from which DNA is extracted.
+We send small, dried samples of leaves (occasionally of seeds), from which DNA is extracted.
 They are then analysed using Diversity Array Technology sequencing (DArTseq), giving the base sequences.
-This method targets the exosome, which is the protein-coding part of the genome, which is most significant for determining the characteristics of the plants.
+This method targets the entire exosome, which is the protein-coding part of the genome, which is most significant for determining the characteristics of the plants.

 Relationships between the plants are given simply by the differences between their DNA base sequences.

 Then we would like to tackle some real challenges.
-Hybrids must contain some DNA from each of their parents.
-So it is possible to identify the parents, so long as their DNA sequences are already known.
+Hybrids must contain some DNA from each of their parents so it is possible to identify the parents, so long as the parents’ DNA sequences are already known.

 Can you help?